5quiwyrm/bim/README.md

 `cargo run --release` to only run the project.
 `cargo build --release` to build the project as an executable to a directory.
+Once the executable is built you can run it by invoking it.
+You are able to pass a filepath to it as an argument for the file to be opened.

 ## Keybinds